*** 20th Anniversary: 2003 to 2023 ***

 Climate change has always happened.
 We humans are only becoming aware that changes are occurring.
 How can we believe we are so in control that we alone can adversely affect the globe?
 Our activities may have escalated global climate change, but it has been happening since the birth of this planet.

 Barry's Response - Good, Darrell.
-Just what we needed...another item (Magnetic shift) to consider when trying to sort the current climate trend.
-Frozen methane release helps complicate our situation too.
+We needed another factor to consider (Magnetic shift) when trying to figure out the current climate trend.
+We're also dealing with frozen methane leaks.

-As for the other things that have been said to lead to climate change and global warming, atmospheric composition has received the most attention over the last 25 years and so has the idea of variations in solar activity, while the all-import Milankovitch cycles go somewhat unnoticed.
+Among the other things that have been said to lead to climate change, atmospheric composition has gotten a lot of attention over the past 25 years, along with variations in solar activity, while Milankovitch cycles go largely unnoticed.
 Have a closer look at their effects.
+I really appreciate you taking the time to understand this complex issue, thank you again.

 Search this site for more information now.